-I consider the barbell deadlift one of the best damned exercises around, period.
-Whether you want to build muscle, burn fat, increase athleticism, or focus purely on gaining strength, I'd say it's the one movement every lifter must do.
+The barbell deadlift is one of the best exercises around, period.
+Whether you want to build muscle, burn fat, increase athleticism, or focus purely on gaining strength, it's the one movement every lifter must do.
 But it only helps you out if you learn to do it right.

 Butt to Wall with PVC